dbinfrago/capella-ros-tools/README.md

 ````
 This will generate three ROS packages.
 Package `asdf` will contain all classes listed in `capella_pkg` and sub-packages.
 Package `abc` will contain `capella_cls1` and `xyz` will contain `capella_cls2`.
 If those classes use other classes as
 types in their properties, these classes will be pulled in.
-In the `build_ins` section data packages can be defined,
+In the `built_ins` section data packages can be defined,
-which can be considered as build-in.
+which can be considered as built-in.
 So in this example, classes which are located in `capella_build_in_pkg` will not
 be pulled into the packages and will be considered as available.
 These classes will be referenced using `ros_pkg` as ROS
 package name.
 In `custom_types` a mapping of Capella types to ROS types can be provided for custom capella types.
 ```sh